The Managing Agent

 Appointment of the Managing Agent

-The Block Landlord also appointed Urbanpoint Properties Ltd. as agents for the collection of ground rents (payable by leaseholders) and to hold and manage the Building Insurance Policy.
-Sub-lessees of apartments for which the primary lease is held by the Grey GR Limited Partnership have separate arrangements for the payment of ground rents through HomeGround Management Limited.
+To carry out these functions, the Block Landlord appointed Praxis Block Management Ltd as the Managing Agent with effect from 1 July 2024 to undertake the financial and day-to-day management of the building and the collection of service charges from leaseholders.
+Praxis Block Management have also taken over the collection of annual ground rents (except from Grey GR Sub-lessees) and hold and manage the Building Insurance Policy.
+Sub-lessees of apartments for which the primary lease is held by the Grey GR Limited Partnership have separate arrangements for the payment of service charges to Plymouth Block Management and ground rents to HomeGround Management Limited.

 The Managing Agent, whilst accountable to Block Landlord, is also obliged to provide leaseholders (apartment owners) with certain financial information.
 Furthermore, the managing agent’s books of account, together with all invoices relating to the building must be open to inspection by the owners, if required, and in accordance with statutory requirements.